 In the early days of the Sony Alpha A7-series there was the A7, the A7R and the A7S.
 Things were quite simple.
 The A7S was the one for video, the A7R was the high-resolution model and the A7 was the more affordable option.
 It was fairly easy to choose the right camera.

-So how do you know which Sony A7 camera to choose?
-Well, in some ways the original distinguishing features still help:
+So how do you know which is the best Sony A7 camera to choose when there are so many available new and secondhand?
+Well, in some ways the original distinguishing features still help.

 Sony A7R series = High Resolution

 With 61 million effective pixels on their full-frame sensors, the Sony A7R IV and Sony A7R V are the highest resolution cameras in the A7 range.
 Their high pixel counts enable the two camera to capture a huge amount of detail and, thanks to Sony’s fantastic sensor-building knowhow and the BSI design, noise is controlled well.
 That said, we’d recommend making ISO 12,800 the top value you use if possible.